 But sometimes it will take several sessions to eliminate or reduce a fear or phobia.
 That is because it may involve several aspects or layers.
 Bill had a fear of doing verbal presentations at work.
 He used EFT in therapeutic sessions and on his own.
-Multiple sessions were needed overtime to fully alleviate his fear since it involved peeling off several layers, such as a fear of authority and controversy, which ultimately led to traumatic childhood experiences.
+Multiple sessions were needed over time to fully ease his fear, since it involved peeling off several layers, such as a fear of authority and controversy, which ultimately led to his traumatic childhood experiences.
 By persisting in using EFT to treat his fear of presentations, Bill turned what his superiors considered a weakness into a strength.
 He also gained a significant additional benefit.
-As he tapped on his fear issues, his acid reflux symptoms subsided allowing him to abandon his medication.
+As he tapped on his fear issues, his acid reflux symptoms subsided, allowing him to abandon his medication.

 EFT is an energetic healing approach, and multidimensional energy systems are all interrelated.
-If you work on one emotional issue, it may help on something else, such as another emotional or physical limitation.
+If you work on one emotional issue, it may help with something else, such as another emotional or physical limitation.

-If you have questions, comments, or practices that you have used and would like to share with us, please reach out via the contact information on our websites: Holly at hypnothearpytraining.com or Bill at his contact page.
+If you have questions, comments, or practices that you have used and would like to share with us, please reach out via the contact information on our websites: Holly at hypnothearpytraining.com or Bill on this website’s contact page.

 By Dr. Holly Holmes-Meredith, D. Min., MFT, Board Certified Clinical Hypnotherapist and Bill Yarborough, CHT, and Certified EFT Practitioner.

-Below is the link to the August Diablo Gazette.
-Our Emotional Health column is on page 14.
+Below is the link to the original Diablo Gazette article on page 14.